 The repeated sleep disruptions caused by sleep apnea can have a serious negative impact on your overall health.
 But your dentist may be able to help.
 Today our Vancouver dentists discuss dental appliances designed to help reduce sleep apnea symptoms.

 What is sleep apnea?

-Sleep apnea is characterized by abnormal pauses in breathing (apneas) or shallow breathing while an individual sleeps.
+Sleep apnea is a sleep disorder characterized by abnormal pauses in breathing (apneas) or shallow breathing when an individual begins to fall into deep sleep.
 These apneas can occur due to a physical blockage of airflow, a lack of respiratory effort, or both.

 There are three types of sleep apnea:

 - Obstructive sleep apnea (OSA - Most Common)

 - Complex sleep apnea syndrome (When an individual has both OSA and CSA)

 When you drift into deep sleep your soft palate, tongue, and other throat tissues begin to relax.
 For people suffering from sleep apnea, there is an over-relaxation of these tissues, causing them to collapse into the back of your throat, obstructing the airway.

 When the airway is blocked, the flow of oxygen ceases, and as a result, your brain triggers and alarm and forces you to wake up slightly to consciously resume breathing.
 These episodes may happen hundreds of times a night, severely disrupting your sleep.

 How are snoring and sleep apnea diagnosed?